nf-core/airrflow/docs/usage/sc_AIRRseq/single_cell_tutorial.md

 ### Preparing samplesheet and configuration file

-To run the pipeline, a samplesheet and a configuration file must be prepared.
+To run the pipeline, a tab-seperated samplesheet and a configuration file must be prepared.
+Details on the requied columns of a samplesheet are available [here](https://nf-co.re/airrflow/usage#input-samplesheet).

 A prepared samplesheet for this tutorial can be found [here](sample_data_code/assembled_samplesheet.tsv), and the configuration file is available [here](sample_data_code/resource.config).
 Download both files to the directory where you intend to run the airrflow pipeline.

+> [Tip]
+> Before setting memory and cpus in the configuration file, we recommend verifying the available memory and cpus on your system.
+Otherwise, exceeding the system's capacity may result in unexpected errors.

 ### Running airrflow